i7eo/google-translate-select/README.md

 I rewrote this project using `pnpm + changeset + typescript + vite + tsup`, use monorepo to manage project.
 The package name is `@google-translate-select`.

-The previous `google-translate-select` package move to repo `backup/master`, if you want to check it, click [here](https://github.com/i7eo/google-translate-select/tree/backup/master).

-I refactor previous `google-translate-select` package using `typescript` and renamed it `@google-translate-select/vue2`, if you want to check it, click [here](https://github.com/i7eo/google-translate-select/tree/master/packages/vue2).
+I refactor previous `v-google-translate` package using `typescript` and renamed it `@google-translate-select/vue2`, if you want to check it, click [here](https://github.com/i7eo/google-translate-select/tree/master/packages/vue2).

 ## Origin